mikf/gallery-dl/docs/configuration.rst

 =========== =====
 Type        ``bool``
 Default     ``false``
-Description Output video tweets as unsupported URLs.
+Description Use `youtube-dl`_ to download from video tweets.
 =========== =====